Course Description

 - Use event logs to troubleshoot

-Module 12: Upgrade and Migration on Windows Server
+Module 12: Upgrade and Migration in Windows Server

 This module covers the tools available in Windows Server for server upgrade and migration.
 It also covers the AD DS upgrade and migration process.